-The country’s digital agenda outlines a series of key objectives, which include connecting Cyprus with high-speed networks and to promote competition to create a more sophisticated infrastructure and cost-effective services.
-Modernising public administration through electronic services is a top priority, and in 2016 Cyprus signed a memorandum with Estonia in the field of eGovernance and ICT.
-Through the agreement, Cyprus will benefit from Estonia’s extensive knowledge and pioneering know-how in eGovernance, which could result in annual savings of 2% of GDP.
-Another aspect is the creation of tools to promote eDemocracy, by consolidating government data centres and setting up call centres and online services to better inform both citizens and businesses about government services.
-Cyprus has also been looking at ways to encourage economic institutions, including government departments, to use technologies or implement policies and practices that are environmentally friendly both in production cycles and operations.
+The strategy outlines a series of key objectives, which include connecting Cyprus with high-speed networks and promotes competition to create a more sophisticated infrastructure and cost-effective services.
+Modernising public administration through electronic services is a top priority, and in 2016 Cyprus signed a memorandum with Estonia in the field of e-Governance and ICT.
+Cyprus will benefit from Estonia’s extensive knowledge and pioneering know-how in e-Governance, which could result in annual savings of 2% of GDP.
+Digital entrepreneurship is an objective that goes hand in hand with this, and is a move by the government to help businesses increase their productivity and become more competitive in domestic and international markets.

 Evolution in Progress

 Both the Cyprus University of Technology and the University of Cyprus are providing increasing numbers of highly qualified graduates to meet the sector’s growing demand, while the Cyprus Institute – a world class research establishment – is engaged in several ground-breaking and technologically innovative projects.
-With its strategic geographical location and established framework for technology and research initiatives, Cyprus is perfectly placed to realise the European vision of a digitally democratised society and see substantial growth in coming years.
+As the safest destination in the region, Cyprus provides an ideal and secure location to store data and host digital services, and with so much untapped potential the island provides interesting opportunities for tech-savvy investors and innovators.

-Updated: March 2017
+Updated: May 2017